baitcode/fenwick-bit-tree/README.md

 2. memory management and consumption of value
 3. cargo tools, docs, tests, clippy and benchmarks, build and publish.

+Code is free to do whatever you feel like.

 Provides abstraction for Fenwick tree data structure and 2 implmentations:

 - [`prelude::FixedSizeFenwickTree`]